-- A trained review team of internal staff and external experts in accessibility for people with disabilities and Deaf people. - A standardized review process and tool. - A scheduled week each year dedicated to conducting the review. - A process to review findings with staff and external experts to develop possible solutions to identified issues.
+• A trained review team of internal staff and external experts in accessibility for people with disabilities and Deaf individuals.

+- A standardized review process and tool. - A scheduled week each year dedicated to conducting the review. - A process to review findings with staff and external experts to develop possible solutions to identified issues.

-The accessibility of dual agencies is vital to successfully serving people with disabilities and Deaf people.
-It shapes all aspects of a survivor's journey from crisis to healing, including how s/he learns about an agency, her or his decision to reach out to the agency for help, whether or not s/he can get through the door of an agency, her or his decision and ability to bring their children and themselves into shelter, her or his experiences while participating in support groups, and her or his satisfaction with the outcome of the domestic and sexual violence services they receive.
+The accessibility of domestic violence agencies is vital to successfully serving people with disabilities and Deaf people.
+It shapes all aspects of a survivor's journey from crisis to healing, including how s/he learns about services provided, her or his decision and ability to bring her or his children and themselves into shelter, her or his experience while in shelter, and her or his satisfaction with the outcome of the services received.
 An agency's overall accessibility is determined by its compliance with existing laws and its adoption of established practices that address the limitations of the minimum standards set by law.